 At Dubiz, we understand the complexities & challenges of establishing a business in UAE’s evolving landscape.
 Our suite of expert business setup services is specially designed to support your venture at every stage, from inception to expansion.

 There are many foreigners willing to start their own businesses in the UAE.
 From the exceptional tax benefits to easy trading routes, there are many benefits that attract these participants.
-While the process is streamlined and can easily be accessible to anyone with the right set of documents, there is a base question that is required to be answered: mainland vs freezone?
+While the process is streamlined and can easily be accessible to anyone with the right set of documents, there is a base question that is required to be answered: UAE freezone vs mainland?

 In spite of these factors, mainland corporations continue to be a desirable choice for enterprises looking to expand their operations and gain access to the UAE market.

+A firm that is registered in one of the freezones in UAE is known as a free zone company.
 Freezones are special economic zones that are usually industry specific and offer top notch business facilities to entrepreneurs.
-There are over 45 freezones in the United Arab Emirates’ and each has its own regulations.
-A firm that is registered in one of these zones is known as a free zone corporation.
+There are over 45 freezones in the United Arab Emirates and each has its own regulations.

 Ownership | Previously required 51% Emirati ownership.
 Now allows 100% foreign ownership for specific activities. | Offers 100% foreign ownership from the outset with no need for a local sponsor. |